PJCSpencer/SwiftOAuth2Client/README.md

 # SwiftOAuth2Client
-Swift based general purpose OAuth2 client application for iOS
+General purpose Swift based OAuth2 client application for iOS

 ## Two legged example using Twitter
 Here's the guide which was used: \